seamplex/feenox/doc/srs.md

 ---
 title: Software Requirements Specification for an Engineering Computational Tool
 lang: en-US
-abstract: An imaginary (a thought experiment if you will) Request for Quotation issued by a fictitious agency asking for vendors to offer a free and open source cloud-based computational tool to solve engineering problems.
+abstract: An imaginary (a thought experiment if you will) “Request for Quotation” issued by a fictitious agency asking for vendors to offer a free and open source cloud-based computational tool to solve engineering problems.
 This (imaginary but plausible) Software Requirements Specification document describes the mandatory features this tool ought to have and lists some features which would be nice the tool had, following current state-of-the-art methods and technologies.
 number-sections: true
 toc: true
 ---

-# Introduction {#sec:introduction}
+# Introduction {#sec:srs-introduction}

 ```include
 100-introduction.md
 ```

-## Objective {#sec:objective}
+## Objective {#sec:srs-objective}

 ```include
 110-objective.md
 ```

-## Scope {#sec:scope}
+## Scope {#sec:srs-scope}

 ```include
 120-scope.md
 ```

-# Architecture {#sec:architecture}
+# Architecture {#sec:srs-architecture}

 ```include
 200-architecture.md
 ```

-## Deployment {#sec:deployment}
+## Deployment {#sec:srs-deployment}

 ```include
 210-deployment.md
 ```

-## Execution {#sec:execution}
+## Execution {#sec:srs-execution}

 ```include
 220-execution.md
 ```

-## Efficiency {#sec:efficiency}
+## Efficiency {#sec:srs-efficiency}

 ```include
 230-efficiency.md
 ```

-## Scalability  {#sec:scalability}
+## Scalability  {#sec:srs-scalability}

 ```include
 240-scalability.md